brandenclark/693r-microservices-research/README.md

 The most common container is Docker.
 It is supported across all major platforms: Unix and Windows systems, and used prolifically across AWS, Google Cloud Platform, and Microsoft Azure.

-All these fact help show that containerizing our microservices has a lot of benefits for deployment and development.
+All these facts help show that containerizing our microservices has a lot of benefits for deployment and development.

-### Resources
+### Good Resources

 - <https://docker-curriculum.com/#dockerfile>